 The program is designed for students ages 5-16.
 Groups are ages 5-6, 7-8, 9-10, 11-12, and 13-16.
 Students must be age 5 or older by the program date in order to participate.
 If you feel your child should be in an alternate age group, you may enroll them one age group higher or lower than their actual age.
 Jumping up or down more than one age group is not permitted.
 Class changes will not be accommodated the day of the program.

 Each class will hold approximately 22 students.

 All participants must be checked in by a parent/guardian.
 After being checked in, students may be dropped off for either the morning or afternoon session.
 They will need to be picked up by 12:00 noon for the morning session and 3:30 p.m. for the afternoon session.

 Is parking included?

-Each student's confirmation letter will act as a 15 minute parking pass for pickup and dropoff.
+Each student's confirmation letter will act as a 15 minute parking pass for drop-off and pick-up.
 Unfortunately, full-day parking is not included in the cost of the program.
-Parking in Exposition Park is $10 per day.
+For full-day parking costs, please visit the Directions, Parking and Transportation page.
 Members receive a limited number of parking vouchers.
 Please click here to see more information regarding becoming a member.

 Are lunches or snacks provided?